 The Midfield Masters and Defensive Greats

+Kaká's position at twenty-ninth reflects both the brilliance of his peak and the brevity of it.
+His SPEED, PLAYMAKER, and VISION badges describe an attacking midfielder who, between 2005 and 2009, combined the athletic profile of a sprinter with the technical range of a number ten.
+The 2007 Ballon d'Or and that season's Champions League semi-final destruction of Manchester United are the high-water marks of a career subsequently derailed by injury at Real Madrid.
 David Beckham's FREE KICK, PASSING, and ASSIST are precise rather than reductive: his delivery from dead-ball situations was the finest the sport has seen, and its influence on how set pieces were coached lasted long beyond his playing career.
-Roberto Carlos pairs FREE KICK with OVERLAPPING and SPEED — a left-back who redefined what an attacking full-back could be at a time when the position was still considered primarily defensive.
-Luka Modrić's VISION, PASSING, and STAMINA profile, built across more than two decades at the top level, explains how a player from an unfashionable football country became the first in over a decade to break the Messi-Ronaldo hold on the Ballon d'Or.
+Roberto Carlos pairs FREE KICK with OVERLAPPING and SPEED — a left-back who redefined what an attacking full-back could be.
+Luka Modrić's VISION, PASSING, and STAMINA profile explains how a player from an unfashionable football country became the first in over a decade to break the Messi-Ronaldo hold on the Ballon d'Or.

 Football continues to produce players who will eventually find their place on lists like this one.
 The argument about who belongs, who was underrated, and who deserves to move higher will continue for as long as the sport is played.
 That argument is not a flaw in the exercise — it is the exercise.